Frequently Asked Questions

 How is my roommate chosen?

-What furniture will I be able to use in my room?
+What furniture will I have in my room?

 Rooms are furnished with beds, dressers, bureaus, desks, and desk chairs.
 Each residence hall is equipped, also, with common areas where furniture is provided.
 Furniture must remain in the space/room where it is assigned.
 Students are held accountable for the presence of the furniture assigned them.